neurodisney/ND_PLDAPS/documentation/TaskStructure.md

   :construction: **ToDo:** This function could be modified to use the subject name to select animal specific TaskDef files.

-  :warning: **This function only needs to be edited when creating a task.**
+  :information_source: **This function only needs to be edited when creating a task.**
 ________________________________________________________________________________
 * `<TaskName>.m`